Shanbally Castle: Destruction

 The protests against the demolition of Shanbally Castle came from some local sources, An Taisce, a few academics such as Professor Gwynn and some political voices such as Senator Sean Moylan, the Minister for Agriculture until his death in November 1957, and TD from Mitchelstown, John W Moher.
 Politically, the Fianna Fáil Government had no love for houses of the ascendancy and local TD Michael Davern was in favour of its demolition.

 For a brief period it seemed that a purchaser could be found in the form of the London theatre critic Edward Charles Sackville-West, 5th Baron Sackville, who had a tremendous love of the Clogheen area, which he had known since childhood.
 He agreed to buy the castle, together with 163 acre, but pulled out of the transaction when the Irish Land Commission refused to stop cutting trees in the land he intended to buy.

 When this sale did not happen, the Irish Government claimed that it could not find another suitable owner for the castle.

 In March 1960, The Nationalist reported the final end of a building which was once the pride of the neighbourhood.
 "A big bang yesterday ended Shanbally Castle, where large quantities of gelignite and cortex shattered the building," it said.
 The explosion could be heard up to 10 mi away.

 A statement from the Irish Government released after the demolition of the Castle said in response to protests favouring the retention of Shanbally Castle for the nation: "Apart from periods of military occupation the castle remained wholly unoccupied for 40 years".

+Activities

+The 1st Viscount established a successful agricultural output on the Shanbally Castle demesne, with many entries to regional competitions of various classes continuing with the 2nd Viscount.
+His cross-breed sheep were particularly prized in Ireland for their fine wool, while also returning value for their meat.
+Having bought imported fine wooled Merinos in 1810 and South Downs in 1813, he cross-bred them with his native mountain sheep on the Galtees.
+His flock of 915 sheep survived the Irish climate quite successfully, according to a report addressed to the directors of the Farming Society of Ireland promoting the domestic fine wool industry as early as 1820.
+Alternately, the short-lived Merino Woollen Mills in Kilkenny also imported Merinos in 1810, but did not cross-breed and went brankcrupt in 1822.
+Fleece from Viscount Lismore's flock was particularly supplied to the Ardfinnan Woollen Mills from the 1870s.